lj93727/Cybertest-Pytest-Runner/README.md

 The design features a glowing neon cyberpunk theme with a retro-90s terminal vibe, complete with a blinking cursor animation and a fake CPU/RAM HUD for style.

 Source .py code attached.
-Enjoy!
+Coded with Python version 3.10.11 Enjoy!